S1mple133/WebWatch/README.md

 ![](github_content/img/validation.png "Hash Validation")

-Red – User sends request to save website from URL Yellow – Node App sends request to TCP Hash Verification Server App to verify HASH Green – Send Request to Hash Verification Clients to calculate HASH Cyan – Replies with calculated HASH
+Red – User sends request to save website from URL<br/>
+Yellow – Node App sends request to TCP Hash Verification Server App to verify HASH<br/>
+Green – Send Request to Hash Verification Clients to calculate HASH<br/>
+Cyan – Replies with calculated HASH<br/>
-Blue – Replies with HASH with the most frequent HASH Node Hash compares his own hash with the received one and adds it to the blockchain if they are equal
+Blue – Replies with HASH with the most frequent HASH<br/>
+Node Hash compares his own hash with the received one and adds it to the blockchain if they are equal<br/>